Design Educator Typography Intensive

 Dave Crossland is the current Lead Program Manager at Google Fonts.
 He earned a BA in graphic and interaction design from Ravensbourne University, London, and an MA in Type Design from the University of Reading, where he created the Cantarell typeface family as his graduation thesis project—a contemporary humanist sans serif developed for on-screen reading; in particular, reading web pages on cheap Android devices.

-Module 1: Teaching Typographic Identities (Main Session)
+Main Session: Teaching Typographic Identities

 Simon Johnston